Octolus/OctoIntel/SECURITY.md

    - Consider network segmentation when scanning

 4. **Keep Updated**
-   - Use the latest version of Reverse-Proxy-Reveal
+   - Use the latest version of OctoIntel
    - Monitor for security updates
    - Review CHANGELOG for security-related fixes